ncarabajal/QualysRequester/README.md

 # QualysRequester

 QualysRequester is used to download reports from Qualys via their API by report name.
-This script allows for the user to pass arguments setting flags and specify a file path for their download(s).
+This script allows for the user to pass arguments by setting flags and specifying a file path for their download(s).

 ## Options